campfireunion/docs/docs/1.0/flipside/references/exports/video-exports.md

 ### Output formats

-Flipside Studio can export in the following formats:
+Flipside can export in the following formats:

 * 360x180 (preview)
 * 1280x720